 8. The Grove (Crnr Melle St and Juta St)

-A brightly coloured urban piazza located at the corner of Melle and Juta Streets, The Grove is a contemporary pedestrianised square popular among students who live in the surrounding high-rise residences, as well as visitors staying at the upmarket backpacker's hostel Once in Joburg.
-Carved out of a city block by local property developers South Point, which has spearheaded much of Braamfontein’s regeneration, The Grove is home to numerous fast, yet atmospheric food joints: The Immigrant for craft beers and an easygoing vibe; 86 Public, a small and hip pizzeria; and the charming Galata Bakery, a family-run business offering authentic Turkish confections.
+A brightly coloured urban piazza located at the corner of Melle and Juta Streets, The Grove is a contemporary pedestrianised square popular among students who live in the surrounding high-rise residences.
+Carved out of a city block by local property developers South Point, which has spearheaded much of Braamfontein’s regeneration, The Grove is home to numerous fast, yet atmospheric food joints such as 86 Public, a small and hip pizzeria; and the charming Galata Bakery, a family-run business offering authentic Turkish confections.
 In another public-friendly move, The Grove piazza also offers free wifi.

 Launched in mid-2018, 99 Juta is Braamfontein's newest interior design hub housing the showrooms of leading South African design brands Dokter and Misses, Urban Native and Product by Joe Paine to name just a few.
 Barely two years earlier the building housed a shabby tavern and was in such a poor state that everything bar the beautiful 1940s steel and wood staircase which curves its way through the middle of the building and the four external walls had to be stripped out.
 Wander around this cool pink and turquoise Miami Art deco-styled building today and you quickly get a sense of Braam’s ambitious spirit and the dreamers who are reinventing the neighbourhood.